Similar Posts

 I forgot to mention in my previous post that the CT Scan also showed that the inflammation of his colon and the small perforation in the colon that they saw last time, is no longer visible.
 So that means that part healed.
 That made us VERY HAPPY because that means surgery is not in the future again… which is a good thing.
 Surgery is not something we want because that means no chemo for at least 6 weeks after and perhaps even more.
 Right now Chemo is what he needs.
 That was my Christmas Gift!

-3rd Round of Chemo Done
+First Round of Chemo Done!